redhat-openshift-ecosystem/openshift-preflight/docs/LIBRARY.md

 to the ArtifactWriter for library callers, and can be accessed once checks have been executed.

+A logger of choice should be added to the context with logr.NewContext.
+Otherwise, no logs will be available from the library.

 [4]: Formatting results

 Once checks have been executed, raw `runtime.Results` are returned.
 It is up to